Watergrasshill: History

 Evidence of ancient settlement in the area includes a number standing stones, fulacht fiadh, and ringfort sites in the surrounding townlands of Bishop's Island and Tinageragh.
 The Roman Catholic 'Church of the Immaculate Conception' was completed in 1895.
 The Church of Ireland church in the village was built c.
 1820.
 This church was deconsecrated in 1990 and has since been used as an arts venue.

 The National Ploughing Championships were held in the Watergrasshill area in 1974 and 1979.

 Demographics

 According to A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, Watergrasshill then had a population of 533 people.

-The village is located within the commuter area of Cork city, and in the 20 years between the 1996 and 2016 census, the population of Watergrasshill grew more than five-fold, from 252 to 1,346 people.
+The village is located within the commuter area of Cork city, and in the period between the 1996 and 2022 census, the population of Watergrasshill grew more than seven-fold, from 252 to 1,840 people.

 Amenities and sport

 Watergrasshill and its hinterland are serviced by a number of amenities, shops, bars, restaurants and a primary (national) school.
 As of 2018, there were approximately 370 pupils enrolled in Watergrasshill National School.

 The area is home to Watergrasshill GAA (hurling) club, Watergrasshill United soccer club and Watergrasshill Athletics Club.